projectcitybuild/PCBridge/README.md

 * House purchasing
 * Chat name prefixes & suffixes

+* Framework features
   * Command registering without plugin.yml
   * Command prompts (eg. type /confirm to continue)
   * Database connection pooling
   * Vault integration
   * A few cache implementations
   * Database migrations

 ### Want to contribute?
 Great!
 But first you'll need to:

 1. Set up a local MySQL/MariaDB database.
 2. Have Spigot downloaded and set up
-3. Compile PCBridge into a .jar and place it in the <b>plugins/</b> folder
+3. Compile PCBridge into a .jar and place it in the plugins/ folder
 4. Run the server once to generate the config file (config.yml)
 5. Add your database connection details into the config file